hackbg/fadroma/doc/docs/ops.md

 import Fadroma, { OperationContext } from '@hackbg/fadroma'
 ```

-Let's look at some pre-defined deployment steps; we'll see what's in `OperationContext`
+Let's look at some pre-defined operations; we'll see what's in `OperationContext`
-when we get to implementing `deployContract`.
+when we get to implementing `deployMyContract`.

 ## Enable building and uploading

-The most common deployment steps are `Fadroma.Build.Scrt`, `Fadroma.Chain.FromEnv`, and
+The most common operations are `Fadroma.Build.Scrt`, `Fadroma.Chain.FromEnv`, and
 `Fadroma.Upload.FromFile`.

 Since we may have multiple deploy commands, and all of them will need to be able to build and